-

 Information Management

 Fujitsu Group in Japan implemented the Information Protection Management System in order to appropriately protect third-party confidential information (including personal information) and our confidential information.
-We also apply a PDCA cycle from the “(1) Roles & Responsibilities” to ”(7) Review”.
+We also apply a PDCA cycle that covers from the “(1) Roles & Responsibilities” to ”(7) Review”.
 In order to clarify information assets that must be protected, we establish appropriate management according to the status of our customers and suppliers, and take initiatives for protecting information.
 These steps are taken for the autonomous information protection activities (regulations by industry, business type, etc.) conducted by each division while unifying the classification of information on a global scale.

 The main activities of the Information Protection Management System are described below.